epandurski/swaptacular.github.io/_posts/2023-10-16-under-the-hood-digital-coins.md

 can share digital coins with each other, thus expunging the use of their favorite currencies.

-In a further post, I will talk about payment requests.
+In the next post I will talk about Swaptacular payment requests.